 Laura Tadt, design director at The Airtex Group, believes that consumers will respond to the stress and uncertainty of the pandemic by filling their homes with comforting, reassuring looks.
 “Nostalgic colors and motifs create a cozy environment that prioritizes cheerful, relaxed looks over rigid perfection,” she says.
-“Handcrafted looks and DIY decor will also be important.
-DIY projects give consumers an outlet for self-expression, are budget sensitive and create an opportunity for connectivity with family.”

 Making your own holiday decorations this year?
 Consider more eco-friendly options with some advice from the U.S. Green Building Council.

 “I think what we will see with holiday decorating is not only the beautiful ornamentation of the holidays, but also more emphasis on personalization and traditions,” says Sarah Williamson, design director at Pindler.
 People are looking for things that are comforting and familiar, but for many consumers, a prized holiday tradition is adding to their collection of holiday decorations.
 And there may be Americans celebrating Christmas at home for the first time this year because of travel restrictions, which means they need to build a treasure chest of ornaments, mantelpieces, table decorations and more.

 We asked three manufacturers what they see as the top holiday decorating trends for 2020.
 A few even shared ideas for how to get windows and window treatments in on the holiday fun.

 Sparkle and softness